michielbuddingh/spamsum/README.md

 ### Alternatively ###

-If it is acceptable to set a fixed blocksize beforehand, the `SpamStreamSum` type can be used, which _does_ implement the `hash.Hash` interface.
+If it is acceptable to set a fixed blocksize beforehand, the `SpamSumWriter` type can be used, which _does_ implement the `hash.Hash` interface.
 The `Sum(b []byte) []byte` method is not terribly useful; it will return a slice where the non-zero bytes contain a base64-encoded 6-bit hash for a `BlockSize()`-sized block.
 Use the `String()` method to obtain a more useful representation.

 ### License ###